Limaru-Minecraft/iciwi/README.md

     '30': 100.0
 ```

+## What Iciwi CANNOT do
+Iciwi only allows for fixed prices between stations.
+Time-discriminated and time-based prices are not available, and are not planned for the future.
+This is because Iciwi is built with mode integration in mind, i.e. commuters should be able to transfer between the metro and intercity trains seamlessly without worrying about paying double or paying for one over the other.

+The default Iciwi card also does not come with a fare cap for the same reason.
+Coding cards with fare caps opens a new can of worms that is calculating how much a single card has paid to a certain company within a certain time frame.

 ## Commands
 Iciwi uses the Cloud Command Framework for its commands.
 Type /iciwi to see every command added.

 ## Dependencies
 - BKCommonLib (you should already have this installed if you have TrainCarts installed.)
+- Vault